ScrollPrize/scrollprize-website/docs/06_tutorial3.md

 </figure>

-You created your first segment!
 Be sure to save it using *“File > Save volpkg”*.
 You can keep segmenting for a bit here to get the hang of VC, but keep the size managable for your first few segments until you get more familiar.

-### Rendering the segment
+### We've got a line, but now what?

 In order to see the content on the surface of our segment, we need to flatten and texture the segment.
-These steps can be ran individually, but it’s highly suggested to use the following process so that you end up with the same format and files as the official segmentations.
+These steps can be run individually, but it’s highly suggested to use the following process so that you end up with the same format and files as the official segmentations.

-Create a bash script with the following and save it to the top level of the new_segments folder (see the tree diagram above for an example).
-Modify the variables to account for your segment id of the segment you just created(located in vc, or in paths), the scroll that you’re using, and the name at the bottom.
+Let's create a bash script to combine a number of difference VC apps into one single command:

+1. Open a basic text editor (ex: Notepad)
+2. Copy this code block into the editor

 ```BASH
 #!/bin/bash